Published on February 17th, 2016 | by Richard Black0

 The larger figure with spiky hair and a receding hairline was, quite obviously, me.
 The smaller figure with longer hair and a frown was my daughter.
 The lines coming out of my mouth were not, in fact, vomit, but that’s about as much good news that was to be had.

 “Honey,” I motioned Darcy over to discuss the picture, “what’s this all about?”
 I asked as innocuously as possible.

-“It’s about a time that you yelled at me and made me sad,” Darcy responded, “Mr. C. asked me to draw it.”
+“It’s about a time that you yelled at me and made me sad,” Darcy responded, “Mr. Osbourne asked me to draw it.”

-Mr. C is the school’s counselor and I spent the next few minutes creating a script in the event he came calling.
+Mr. Osbourne, for the record, is the school’s counselor and I spent the next few minutes creating a script in the event he came calling.
 The fact is that, from time to time, I do raise my voice around the house.
 I wasn’t aware that it was frequent enough to severely upset my daughter nor, more importantly, that it required intervention on the part of the school.

 Even as a younger child I wondered why my father yelled so much.
-I never thought of myself as being particularly inattentive as a boy but from the stories my parent’s tell I’m surprised I wasn’t tested for some sort of neurological condition or substance abuse.
+I never thought of myself as being particularly inattentive as a boy but from the stories my parent’s tell I’m surprised I wasn’t tested for some sort of neurological condition.

 “You used to walk into rooms, turn on the light and stand there for two minutes without doing anything and then walk back out of the room,” my stepmother is fond of reminding me.

 “When you were 14 you developed an oral fetish and would put things like erasers and paperclips in your mouth and just plop them down whenever you were done,” is another favorite that’s brought up from time to time.